 “How’s Georgia?” it read.

 “Oh, no!”
 I said to my friend.
 “That’s our code.
 That means something is making her uncomfortable.
+Oh, no. Oh, shit.
+I hope she’s OK.
 Sorry, excuse me, sorry, I have to go outside and call her, sorry!”

 “Ruby!”
 I said when she answered.
 “What’s wrong, baby?”